PeachIsPeachy/Flashcard_Website/README.md

 # Flashcard

-A full-stack flashcard app for studying any topic: discrete Q/A cards, optional daily batches, session history, a per-deck journal, and a notebook for cards you save after review—plus lightweight feedback from the account menu.
+A full-stack flashcard website for studying any topic: discrete Q/A cards, optional daily batches, session history, a per-deck journal, and a notebook for cards you save after review—plus lightweight feedback from the account menu.

 **Stack:** React 18 · Vite · TypeScript · Tailwind CSS · shadcn-style UI (Radix) · React Router v6 · Supabase (Auth + Postgres + RLS).